-4.4 Multi-mode Pins
+4.5 Multi-mode Pins

-In order to simplify circuit design, the ZL2005 incorporates patented multi-mode pins that allow the user to easily configure many aspects of the device without requiring the user to program the IC.
-Most power management features can be configured using these pins.
+In order to simplify circuit design, the ZL2005P incorporates patented multi-mode pins that allow the user to easily configure many aspects of the device without requiring the user to program the IC.
+For the ZL2005P only a few of the power management features can be configured using these pins.
 The multi-mode pins can respond to four different connections as shown in Table 5.
 Any combination of connections is allowed among the multi-mode pins.
+These pins are sampled when power is applied or by issuing a PMBus Restore command (See Application Note AN13).